flant/helm-charts/README.md

-# Installing charts from Flant's ChartMuseum
+## Installing charts from this repo

-Our main directory for public charts is `https://charts.flant.com/common/github`.
-To use it, you need to add this repository to your Helm (e.g. it will be called `flant_common_github`):
+All the charts in this repo are available in our ChartMuseum located at https://charts.flant.com/common/github To be able to use them, you will need to add our ChartMuseum to the Helm's list of repositories:

 ```bash
 helm repo add flant_common_github https://charts.flant.com/common/github
 helm repo update
 ```

-Now you can `helm install` the charts you need.
-Currently, we have the following charts _(generated automatically via GitHub Actions)_:
+Now you can `helm install` the charts you need:

 * `k8s-image-availability-exporter` — [k8s-iae](https://github.com/flant/k8s-image-availability-exporter) is a Prometheus exporter that warns you proactively about images that are defined in Kubernetes objects but are not available in the container registry;
 * `loghouse` — [loghouse](https://github.com/flant/loghouse) is a log management solution for Kubernetes based on ClickHouse and Fluentd;
-* `flant-lib` — Flant's Helm library with useful helpers/functions.
+* `flant-lib` — Flant Helm library with useful helpers/functions.

-# Using ChartMuseum in your apps

-To use these charts in your apps, you need to add the corresponding `.helm/requirements.yaml` file.

-For example, to use a chart for the Loghouse, you'll need to put the following in its `requirements.yaml`:
+Alternatively, you can make your charts explicitly depend on one of the charts from this repo by adding a `dependencies` section to your `requirements.yaml` or `Chart.yaml`:

 ```yaml
 dependencies: